Skip navigation

 Government of South Australia - Department of Industry, Innovation and ScienceGovernment of South Australia - Department of Industry, Innovation and ScienceGovernment of South Australia - Move to South Australia

-Skilled and Business Migration are only able to support one variation in each year of a labour agreement.
+• Request for Variation to an existing Labour agreement - The Employer applies for DAR endorsement and if successful, the DAR provides an endorsement letter.
+The DAR will then submit all the information to Department of Home Affairs for a variation.
+Once executed the business may nominate their employees.
+We are only able to support one variation in each year of a labour agreement.
 We will not accept any variation requests in the first six months after a new agreement is executed.
 You should plan ahead for your business needs.

-Once you’ve confirmed that your business is eligible to enter into a Designated Area Migration Agreement (DAMA), you’ll need to prepare the required documents to apply for either:
+• Step 1 – Ensure that your business is eligible to enter into a Designated Area Migration Agreement (DAMA)

 About the Business